cloudflare/cloudflare-docs/content/fundamentals/setup/manage-members/manage.md

 # Manage account members

-Learn how to add new account members, edit or revoke their permissions and access, and resend verifications emails.
+Learn how to add new account members, edit or revoke their access, and resend verification emails.

 {{<Aside type="note">}}
 {{<render file="_account-member-manage-limitation.md" productFolder="fundamentals">}}